How to Harden Linux Systems Security: Proven Tactics for Threat Detection & Patching

-Linux is widely used in the servers of enterprises and organizations due to its open-source nature, stability, and high security.
-With the constant emergence of network security issues, protecting Linux systems from attacks is a crucial task.
-In this context, using an Intrusion Detection System (IDS) has become an essential measure to ensure the security of Linux systems.
-This article will detail how to configure and use an IDS in a Linux system.
+Linux systems are widely used in servers of enterprises and organizations because of their open source, stability and high security.
+Network security issues are emerging one after another.
+How to protect Linux systems security from attacks is a vital task.
+In this context, the use of intrusion detection systems (IDS) has become one of the important measures to ensure the Linux systems security.
+Weak Password will introduce in detail how to configure and use intrusion detection systems in Linux systems.

 An Intrusion Detection System is a tool for monitoring network or system activities, primarily used to detect malicious behavior and violations of security policies.
 IDS generally falls into two categories: